G0RELLA/gorella_overview/_sources/index.md

    Necessities for creating an open, fair, safe and inclusive learning experience.

+## How to use this resource & its features

+You can navigate through the respective sections via the TOC on the left side and within sections via the TOC on the right side.
+The three symbols in the top allow to enable full screen mode, link to the underlying Github repository and allow you to download the walkthrough as a `pdf` or `markdown file` respectively.
+Additionally, we support public reviews and comments through an [hypothes.is](https://web.hypothes.is/) plugin with which you can interact on the right side.
+All of this awesomeness (talking about the infrastructure and resource) is possible through the dedicated and second to none work of the [Jupyter community](https://jupyter.org/community), specifically, the [Executable/Jupyter Book](https://jupyterbook.org/intro.html) and [mybinder project](https://mybinder.org/).

 ## The folks and their motivation

 We are three people that were tired of the way the majority of empirical